 Day 02: Apr 08, 2018: Arrive New Delhi

 Namaste!
-We are warmly welcomed the traditional Indian way with hands clapped together at the airport and transferred to our 5* hotel.
+We are warmly welcomed at the airport in the traditional Indian way with hands clapped together and transferred to our 5-star hotel.

 Day 03: Apr 09, 2018: Delhi

 The capital of India is a true reflection of the old and new of India.
 In the afternoon, we explore New Delhi and visit the famous India Gate followed by the Houses of Parliament, Connaught Place and Humayun's Tomb*, built in 1570 as the first garden-tomb on the Indian subcontinent.
 We continue to Qutb Minar and its Monuments*.
 Built over the course of 300 years, the red sandstone tower of Qutb Minar is 72.5 meters and five stories high.
 The surrounding archaeological area contains fascinating funerary buildings, notably the magnificent Alai-Darwaza Gate, a masterpiece of Indo-Muslim art, and two mosques.
 In the evening, we enjoy a welcome dinner.
 (B, D)

 Today we explore Old Delhi and visit the Red Fort Complex*, named for its massive walls of red sandstone.
 The Red Fort and its sister construction, the 16th-century Salimgarh fort, are considered the zenith of Moghul creativity.
 After our visit, we embark on a captivating journey by rickshaw, passing through the narrow lanes of the famous Chandni Chowk Bazaar.
 Constructed by Moghul emperor Shah Jehan in the 17th century, this bazaar remains one of Old Delhi's oldest and busiest markets.
 We end our rickshaw ride at Jama Masjid, India's largest mosque.
 Our evening is free to enjoy the many cultural and culinary attractions of vibrant Delhi.
 (B)